Epic is the main electronic health record system (EHR) used at MSHS, to which MSHS is migrating its hospitals and practices.

 - Clinical Research Study Tools

 Access to the Epic Electronic Health Record System

 The Mount Sinai Medical Board requires new hires to complete training prior to receiving Epic access.
 Clinicians are granted access by their departments but must show proof of training via PEAK.
 Non-clinicians, e.g., PhD researchers, research coordinators, etc., may have read-only access to Epic, please discuss this with your Department Administrator.

 Visit the Epic Learn Center in PEAK for information regarding the training requirements based on your role.
 To access the Epic Learn Center click PEAK > EPIC in the upper right-hand corner.

 Requests for Epic access must be granted by your Department Administrator via Sailpoint prior to taking PEAK training.
 Access to Epic will be provided approximately 5 days after completing PEAK training.

 Registering a New Clinical Trial Research Study

 All interventional clinical trials (e.g., trials involving drugs or devices) are required to be registered in Epic.

-Please contact the Applications Team as early as possible in your research and grant application planning process.
-The actual technical set up of this function generally takes about one business day, but advance notice is required to ensure that you meet study deadlines.
+After a study has been approved by the IRB it can be made available in Epic.
+Please contact the MSH INSURANCE BUILD Team, MSHInsuranceBuild@mountsinai.org to start this registration process.
+The actual technical setup of this function generally takes about one business day, but advance notice is required to ensure that you meet study deadlines.